amacian/KMVattack/README.md

 *doc* includes the Javadoc files for the classes.

+*ideal* implementation of the ideal KMV sketch in Matlab for the simulations.

 # Execution of the code
 Compile and execute the appropriate Java class depending on the type of attack to be simulated.
 If different cardinalities, t values or iterations are required, just change the variables in the Java classes, recompile and execute.